Memorial Sloan Kettering Cancer Center

-Memorial Sloan Kettering Cancer Center (MSK or MSKCC) is a cancer treatment and research institution in the borough of Manhattan in New York City, founded in 1884 as the New York Cancer Hospital.
-MSKCC is one of 52 National Cancer Institute–designated Comprehensive Cancer Centers.
-Its main campus is located at 1275 York Avenue, between 67th and 68th streets, in Manhattan.
+Memorial Sloan Kettering Cancer Center (MSK or MSKCC) is a cancer treatment and research institution in Manhattan in New York City.
+MSKCC is one of 72 National Cancer Institute–designated Comprehensive Cancer Centers.
+Its main campus is located at 1275 York Avenue between 67th and 68th Streets in Manhattan.

-According to U.S. News & World Report 2021-2022 Best Hospitals, Memorial Sloan Kettering Cancer Center (MSK) has been ranked as the number two hospital for cancer care in the nation.
+It was formed in 1980 from the merger of the Memorial Hospital for the Treatment of Cancer and Allied Diseases, founded in 1884, and the adjacent Sloan-Kettering Institute for Cancer Research, founded in 1945.
+The two medical entities had formally coordinated their operations since 1960.